Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 Motion Practice

-Motions or stipulations shall be filed with proposed orders.
-If a proposed order is applicable to the motion, and it is not submitted with the motion, the Court reserves the right to reject your motion until it is accompanied by a proposed form of order.
+Motions or stipulations shall be filed with a proposed order.
+If a proposed order is applicable to the motion, and it is not submitted with the motion, the Court reserves the right to reject the motion until it is accompanied by a proposed form of order.

 Motions to Strike: Motions to Strike are strongly discouraged and often are not even countenanced by the Rules.
 Make your point in your responsive pleading.